brunomrcabral/mgba/ESOF-docs/Assignment4.md

 ##Introdução

-Numa primeira fase serão estudados os graus de testabilidade do software, sendo estes a controlabilidade do estado dos componentes testados, a observabilidade dos resultados, a isolabilidade dos componentes, o grau de separação de responsabilidades, o grau de inteligibilidade dos componentes e de heterogenidade das tecnologias utilizadas.
+Numa primeira fase serão estudados os graus de testabilidade do software, sendo estes a controlabilidade do estado dos componentes testados, a observabilidade dos resultados, a isolabilidade dos componentes, o grau de separação de responsabilidades, o grau de inteligibilidade dos componentes e de heterogeneidade das tecnologias utilizadas.

 - **Controlabilidade :** The degree to which it is possible to control the state of the component under test (CUT) as required for testing.
 - **Observabilidade :** The degree to which it is possible to observe (intermediate and final) test results.